Shaw, Yelich power Brewers past Reds, 5-2

 Bailey (1-11) kept the Brewers off the scoreboard until Yelich's 20th homer, a one-out solo shot in the fifth that made it 2-1.
 Bailey, who has not won since May 12, allowed three runs on five hits in six innings, striking out five and walking one.

-"He has not been fortunate, that's for sure," Reds manager Jim Riggleman said.
-"The main thing is he is throwing the ball well and getting us deep in the game and not wearing out the bullpen.
-He's doing his part there."

-The Brewers added two runs in the eighth off Jared Hughes on a pinch-hit RBI triple by Keon Broxton and Manny Pina's sacrifice fly.
+The Brewers added two runs in the eighth on a pinch-hit RBI triple by Keon Broxton and Manny Pina's sacrifice fly.

 Suarez opened the second with his 28th homer, sending a 1-1 pitch over the wall in left-center.
 One out later, Ervin drove a 1-0 pitch to left for his fourth.